This Woman Needs

 "This Woman Needs" is a song written by Kristyn Osborn, Bonnie Baker and Connie Harrington, and recorded by American country music group SHeDAISY.
-It was released in August 1999 as the second single from their debut album The Whole SHeBANG.
+It was released on September 27, 1999 as the second single from their debut album The Whole SHeBANG.
 The song peaked at number 9 on the Billboard Hot Country Singles & Tracks chart in March 2000.
 It also reached number 18 on the RPM Country Tracks chart in Canada.

-Chart performance
+Charts

 "This Woman Needs" debuted at number 70 on the U.S. Billboard Hot Country Singles & Tracks for the week of September 4, 1999.